 Rebecca Landman is a real smart-cookie with 2 diplomas in Culinary Management & Sustainable Agriculture so it’s no surprise that she combined her education, upbringing and passion for healthy eating into a thriving business.
 She runs the on-site commercial kitchen and bakery with the retail storefront, plans the various on-site events such as the workshops & blackhouse dinners and organizes the booths at the local Farmers’ Markets.

 Every workshop is typically a 2 hour event focused on a specific topic such as pickling or making jam.
 Every attendee will gain Rebecca’s the knowledge, instructions as well as leave with samples and recipes.

 A traditional Scottish blackhouse was a unique structure because it was built without any bricks or mortar.
 It was a simple stone building with a thatched roof.
 The positioning of the bricks, however, is both the art and science of the architecture that keeps the building from collapsing.
-The blackhouse at Landman Gardens & Bakery is used for special 5 course farm-to-table dinners.
-The blackhouse can accommodate groups of up to 16 people however individual dinners can also be purchased.
+The blackhouse at Landman Gardens & Bakery is used for special 5 course farm-to-table dinner, it can accommodate groups of up to 16 people however individual dinners can also be purchased.

 Josh Landman is the Beekeeper and manages several hives in addition to caring for the 300 milking goats.
 Carter Landman also helps and together these brothers manage the animal care, milking process and field work that’s required on a daily basis.

 The Landmans are very committed to their craft and their community which is evident by all the Groups & Associations they belong to.

 Landman Gardens & Bakery is located at 322345 Concession Road 6-7 in Grand Valley.
 It’s approximately 1.5 hours north west on Toronto.